SSL Certificate and ServBay CA Troubleshooting

 andServBay Public CA

-again.
-Make sure these certificates exist and that their icons do not have a red “x” (which indicates they’re untrusted).
-If you see a red “x,” double-click the certificate, expand the "Trust" section, and set "When using this certificate" to "Always Trust." - Return to the ServBay application.
+again to ensure those certificates exist and their icons are not marked with a red "x" (indicating mistrust).
+If they aren't trusted (show a red cross), double-click the certificate, expand the "Trust" section, and set "When using this certificate" to "Always Trust." - Return to the ServBay application.

-- Navigate to Settings -> ServBay Root CA.
+- Go to Settings -> ServBay Root CA.

 - Click Recreate All ServBay User Certificates.
-This will regenerate fresh SSL certificates for all sites managed by ServBay.
+This will regenerate new SSL certificates for all sites managed by ServBay.

-- Restart your Mac.
-This ensures all services and system components load the latest certificates and trust settings.
+- Restart your computer.
+This helps ensure all services and system components reload the latest certificates and trust settings.

 - Reopen your browser and try accessing your website again.

-By including these common error messages, users should be able to quickly determine if their issue relates to certificate trust and find appropriate solutions right away.
+By including these common error messages, users can more quickly determine whether their issue is SSL certificate trust-related and go directly to the right solution.

-What should I do if my SSL certificate is lost?
+What should I do if an SSL certificate is lost?

-When developing local websites using ServBay, you may occasionally encounter the accidental loss of your site’s SSL certificate files.
-This can prevent your web server (such as Nginx, Caddy, or Apache) from starting or properly serving your website, with error messages in the logs relating to missing certificate files.
+While developing local websites with ServBay, you may sometimes encounter situations where the SSL certificate files are accidentally lost.
+This will prevent your web server (such as Nginx, Caddy, or Apache) from starting or properly loading your site, and error messages related to certificates will appear in logs.

 Issue Description